aeternity/protocol/epoch/api/channels_api_usage.md

 #### Transaction in mempool
-At this point both parties had signed the `channel_create_tx` transaction and were informed for each other's signing.
+At this point both parties had signed the `channel_create_tx` transaction and were informed of each other's signing.
 The transaction is posted by the state channel's software to the node and goes to the mempool.
 One can validate it using the HTTP API:
 ```